jarecoo/practice/notes.md

 ### Cultivate an Internal Locus of Control
 #### Good Comes from Within:
+- "'Enough of this miserable, whining life.
+Stop monkeying around!
+Why are you troubled?
+What's new here?
+What's so confounding?
+The one responsible?
+Take a good look.
+Or just the matter itself?
+Then look at that.
+There's nothing new to look at.' -Marcus Aurelius, Meditations, 9.37...Joan Didion would write in one of her best essays, 'the willingness to accept responsibility for one's own life -- is the source from which all self-respect springs.'
+Marcus is urging us to not waste time complaining about what we haven't got or how things have worked out...be the owners of our own lives.
+Character can be developed, and when it is, self-respect will ensue."
+TDS p.205
 - “Dig deep within yourself, for there is a fountain of goodness ever ready to flow if you will keep digging.” -Marcus Aurelius, Meditations, 7.59 (TDS p317)
 - “There is nothing outside of yourself that can ever enable you to get better, stronger, richer, quicker, or smarter.
 Everything is within.
 Everything exists.
 Seek nothing outside of yourself.” - Miyamoto Musashi, The Book of Five Rings
 - “the wise man can lose nothing.
 He has invested everything in himself” - Seneca, On the Firmness of the Wise man, 5